 Consistent with Solvency II requirements, the Company treats the value of these reinsurance arrangements as an asset, where the valuation is based on the projected liabilities associated with the reinsurance on a gross of reinsurance basis.
-On a Solvency II valuation basis there was a liability value of £34.5m, which has been reported in the table shown in section D.1 as a negative asset to be consistent with the Solvency II reporting within Quantitative Reporting Template ("QRT") S.02.01.02.
-This comprises a negative asset of £46.3m representing the net position of the longevity swaps (see section D.1.8) offset by a recoverable amount of £11.8m in respect of Assurance products.
+On a Solvency II valuation basis there was a net asset value of £310.6m (2019: net liability £34.5m), which has been reported in the table shown in section D.1 as an asset (2019: negative asset) to be consistent with the Solvency II reporting within Quantitative Reporting Template ("QRT") S.02.01.02.
+This comprises a liability of £52.4m (2019: £46.3m) representing the net position of the longevity swaps (see section D.1.8) and a recoverable amount of £363.0m (2019: £11.8m) in respect of Assurance products.